-Pharmacodynamic interaction studies in vitro and ex vivo showed that the effects of concizumab co-administered with recombinant FVIIa (rFVIIa), activated prothrombin complex concentrates (aPCC), rFVIII or rFIX were mainly additive with a synergistic effect accounting for up to 40% of the total observed effect.
+Pharmacodynamic interaction studies in vitro and ex vivo showed that the effects of concizumab co-administered with rFVIIa, aPCC, rFVIII or rFIX were mainly additive with a synergistic effect accounting for up to 40% of the total observed effect.

 Following the treatment pause, new safety measures were introduced recommending the lowest possible effective dose of bypassing agents to treat mild or moderate breakthrough bleeds for patients who are receiving Alhemo to decrease the risk thromboembolic risks.
 For severe bleeds, this may require the recommended label dose taking into account clinical judgement (see Dosage and Administration [4]).